 How clean is your house?

 You see, cats shed.
-A British Shorthair may have shorter fur, but its fur is thick, and therefore it sheds quite a lot.
-The main thing you need to do here is to get rid of this fur as soon as possible and with minimal contact.
+A British Shorthair may have shorter fur, but since the fur is thick, it sheds quite a lot.
+The best way to avoid having an allergic reaction is to get rid of this fur as soon as possible and with minimal contact.
 The more it lurks in your house, the higher the chance of an allergic reaction.

 - Brush your cat twice a week.
 I can’t stress this enough.
-Brushing is absolutely essential for your cat.
-It not only makes your cat feel great but it also helps you get rid of all the fur which would, otherwise, find its way all-around your house.
+Brushing is essential for your cat.
+It not only makes your cat feel great, but it also helps you get rid of all the dead fur, which would otherwise find its way around your house.

 - Get a good vacuum cleaner.
 A vacuum cleaner with a HEPA filter cleans your house while also making sure it filters out all the tiny particles.
 This proves to be a great way of keeping the spread of allergens under control.

-- Keep an air purifier in your bedroom.
+- Keep an air purifier.
 You need to get quality sleep, and allergens can get in the way of that.
-Therefore invest in a quality air purifier.
-An air purifier in your bedroom is much more than an accessory.
+Invest in a quality air purifier and place it where you spend the majority of your time.
+An air purifier in your house is much more than an accessory.
 It is a necessity for people who are allergic and yet can’t give their cats away.

-- And last but not the least, use a mask whenever you are cleaning your house or are brushing your cat.
-I don’t need to tell you how important it is for people with allergies.
+- Use a mask.
+Mask it up whenever you are cleaning your house or brushing your cat.
+A mask is a super crucial accessory for people with allergies.

 It is a known fact that allergens build up gradually.
 It can take quite a while for an allergen to reach a level that induces an allergic reaction.